 Men, women, and youth from Providence have answered the call to be a servant in many ways, including reaching out to those who live far away from us.
 In ministering to those in need, we are truly blessed.
 Please see the following descriptions of Providence mission activities as we seek to “Serve God’s World.”

 Here are a few of Providence’s many mission activities:

 Hunger kills more people every year than AIDS, malaria, and tuberculosis combined, according to the World Food Program.
-The congregation of Providence has joined together to fight hunger by partnering with Stop Hunger Now (SHN), an international hunger relief organization that coordinates the distribution of food and other life-saving aid around the world.
-Working with SHN’s meal packaging program, we raise money to purchase food and we package dehydrated, high protein, and highly nutritious meals that are used in crisis situations and in school feeding programs for schools and orphanages in developing countries around the world.
+The congregation of Providence has joined together to fight hunger by partnering with Rise Against Hunger (RAH) (formerly Stop Hunger Now), an international hunger relief organization that coordinates the distribution of food and other life-saving aid around the world.
+Working with RAH’s meal packaging program, we raise money to purchase food and we package dehydrated, high protein, and highly nutritious meals that are used in crisis situations and in school feeding programs for schools and orphanages in developing countries around the world.

 This inter-generational mission project is a great way for everyone to pitch in to end the scourge of hunger.
 Please join us!

 All-church Mission Trips have taken place June 20 – 27, 2015, and June 24 – July 1, 2017.

 Since October 2001, West Virginia Ministry of Advocacy and Workcamps, Inc. (WVMAW) has brought 40-75 volunteer groups per year to work in West Virginia.
 Their work has consisted of home repair and reconstruction, deconstruction, playground restoration, parks cleanup, stream bank stabilization, and vacation Bible schools, among other things.
 But more than just hammers and nails, the groups have built relationships with people in West Virginia, changing lives in the name of Jesus Christ.